Where do your garments go? Here’s how we collect and sort used textiles— where they go next, with the goal of extending their useful life.

 5. Tracking Textiles for Visibility

 While there is currently no feasible solution to track tens of millions of garments piece by piece to the customer who ultimately wears them, we track our sales flows on an aggregated basis.
-This allows us to gain insight into first-tier sales, where tracking is currently possible, and to understand which categories of garments align best with different end customers.
+This allows us to gain insight into first-tier sales, where tracking is currently possible.

-These “deep dives” provide the opportunity to collaborate with local stakeholders, and to identify challenges & opportunities around improving garment end state and visibility.
+These local “deep dives” help us see how textiles are reused, recycled, or resold, while allowing us to work with local stakeholders to identify challenges and opportunities for improving garment end state and visibility.

 Learn more about our actions on flow visibility